 Centacare Catholic Family Services is a Catholic welfare organisation delivering a range of services across the Catholic Archdiocese of Adelaide.
 We are a not-for-profit organisation with a strong focus on social justice.

 We strive to support people in our community who have been marginalised and who are experiencing hardships and challenges in their lives.
-This support will always occur regardless of race, economic circumstance, sexual preference, religious belief or ethnic background.
+This support will always occur regardless of race, economic circumstance, sexual orientation, gender identity, religious belief or ethnic background.

 The Archdiocese of Adelaide had delegated the responsibility of the day-to-day management to the Director who reports to the Executive of the Curia through the Vicar-General.
 The agency is divided into service units headed by a team of Executive Managers.